Gerry Chalk: Early life

 Chalk was born in Sydenham in Kent in 1910.
 He was the son of Arthur and Edith Chalk of Cooden Beach in Sussex.
-He was coached at Uppingham by Punter Humphreys who had been a professional in the Kent sides which won four County Championship titles in the years before World War I. He attended Uppingham School where he played cricket, leading the school in batting average in 1928.
+He was coached at Uppingham by Punter Humphreys who had been a professional in the Kent teams which won four County Championship titles in the years before World War I. He attended Uppingham School where he played cricket, leading the school in batting average in 1928.
 He went up to Brasenose College, Oxford in 1930.